 Since inception, we have incurred net losses.
-We incurred net losses of \$73.0 million and \$46.4 million for the years ended December 31, 2019 and 2018, respectively, and \$26.0 million for the three months ended March 31, 2020.
-We historically financed our operations primarily through private placements of our preferred stock and, more recently, our initial public offering and follow-on public offerings of our common stock.
+We incurred net losses of \$73.0 million and \$46.4 million for the years ended December 31, 2019 and 2018, respectively, and \$54.8 million for the six months ended June 30, 2020.
+We historically financed our operations primarily through private placements of our preferred stock and, more recently, our initial public offering and follow-on public offerings of our common stock, as well as our ATM Facility.
 We have devoted substantially all of our efforts to research and development, including clinical and preclinical development of our product candidates, as well as assembling our team.
 We expect that it will be several years, if ever, before we have commercialized any product candidates.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if, and as, we: